Zach-Snow/bachelor-java-project/README.md

 # bachelor-java-project
-A basic storefront app created with swing
+A basic storefront app created with swing.
+Used MySql for database side.
+Ran using command prompt.